-Few cities in the world can boast an unhurried pace and breathtaking natural beauty alongside a bustling downtown vibe but New Zealand's Queenstown is one such place.
-Adrenalin junkies and ski bunnies have long visited the South Island city for its adventure sports, spectacular mountain vistas and proximity to some of the world's best slopes but Queenstown is quickly gaining a reputation for hedonistic pursuits nestled amidst its rural charm.
-From Michelin-starred chef Josh Emett's Rata restaurant to private, Onsen hot pools and intricately crafted liquor and wine, Queenstown is far greater than a simple ski village.
-Read on for the where/what/why's of Queenstown's renaissance.
+Few cities in the world can boast an unhurried pace and breathtaking natural beauty alongside a bustling downtown vibe but New Zealand's Queenstown alondside it's neighbour Lake Wanaka are such places.
+Adrenalin junkies and ski bunnies have long visited the South Island cities for their adventure sports, spectacular mountain vistas and proximity to some of the world's best slopes but these towns are quickly gaining a reputation for hedonistic pursuits nestled amidst their rural charm.
+From Michelin-starred chef Josh Emett's Rata restaurant to private, Onsen hot pools and intricately crafted liquor and wine, Queenstown and Lake Wanaka are far greater than simple ski villages.
+Read on for the where/what/why's of South Island's renaissance.

 Hilton Queenstown Resort & Spa